-2. Use simple declarative sentences -- a subject, verb and object.
+1. Write like you speak.
+Use words that are natural to your inner voice.
+Do not use vocabulary that does not fit your personality.2.
+Use simple declarative sentences -- a subject, verb and object.
 Keep it simple and succinct.

 3. Tell a story.
 From our infancy, we are read stories to entertain, engage and educate.
 It is a form of communications to which we all have become accustomed.
 Use words that tell a story and paint a picture of the point of view that you hold, the achievements you have made, the opinions you have and the knowledge you possess.